Broughton, Scottish Borders: Culture

 The village is best known as the one-time home of John Buchan.
 The Biggar Museum Trust runs a museum dedicated to his life in Peebles, moving it from its original home in Broughton.
 The Museum moved to Biggar, five miles west of Broughton, and is now known as the Biggar and Upper Clydesdale Museum.
 Broughton is also home to Broughton Place, a private house built in the style of a 17th-century Scottish tower house, which was designed by Basil Spence in 1938 and incorporates decorative reliefs by architectural sculptor Hew Lorimer.
 The village contains six listed buildings.

 Old Church

 The site of the old church is said to have been occupied since the 12th century, but was substantially rebuilt in the mid 18th century and abandoned in 1803 at which time the church was relocated to nearby Calzeat.

 Transport

 The Symington, Biggar and Broughton Railway had a station and its headquarters here, which was later absorbed into the Caledonian Railway.
 The line is now closed.
 The Talla Railway led from here to the Talla Reservoir.

-The village is located on the A701 and B7106 roads, and is located at the western end of the John Buchan Way footpath.
+The village is located on the A701 and B7106 roads, and is located at the western end point of the John Buchan Way footpath..
+There is a roughly 5 mile off road route to the nearby market town of Biggar, known as "the Old Railway" track, suitable for walking, bikes and equestrian use.
 A bus route operated by Borders Buses links Broughton to Biggar and Peebles.